mark-watson/PythonAIBook/manuscript/Chess.md

     self.from_fen("rnbqkbnr/pppppppp/8/8/8/8/PPPPPPPP/RNBQKBNR w KQkq - 0 1")
 ```

 The `from_fen` method parses all six FEN fields: piece placement, side to move, castling rights, en passant square, halfmove clock, and fullmove number.
 The companion `to_fen` method generates a FEN string from the current state, which the CLI exposes through the `fen` command.
-FEN support is invaluable for testing — you can set up a specific tactical position and watch how the bot handles it:
+FEN support is invaluable for testing: you can set up a specific tactical position and watch how the bot handles it:

 ```
 Your move (or command): setfen